jaymahato10125/advocate-assistance/README.md

 1. `POST /contracts/upload` stores the file in private Cloudflare R2 when configured (or `UPLOADS_DIR` locally), extracts text (`pypdf` for PDFs), and stores a contract document with status `uploaded`.
 2. `POST /analysis/analyze/{contract_id}` sets the status to `analyzing`, sends the extracted text to Gemini with a structured legal-analysis prompt, and stores the parsed result (summary, contract type, key clauses, risk flags, overall risk level, recommendations) in the `analysis` collection.
 The contract status becomes `analyzed` on success or `error` on failure (the `502` response includes the underlying cause).
+3. `DELETE /contracts/{contract_id}` removes the contract document, its R2/local object, and associated analysis documents after the user confirms the action in the frontend.
-3. Contracts and analyses are identified by MongoDB's built-in `_id`.
+4. Contracts and analyses are identified by MongoDB's built-in `_id`.
 On startup, legacy unique indexes on the unused `contract_id` / `analysis_id` fields are dropped automatically if present (they caused `E11000 duplicate key` errors because a missing field is indexed as `null`).

 ## Troubleshooting